text-forge/web-mode-kit/README.md

 Web Mode Kit is a lightweight and functional mode kit for Text Forge code editor.
 It's a part of official Text Forge mode kits.

 ## Kit Contents
 - HMTL Mode: Advanced mode for working with htm and html files, with smart auto formatting and highlighter.
-Also contains a simple code completion.
+Also contains a simple code completion. 🔥 Smart outline added!
 - CSS Mode: Simple mode for css and scss files, with auto indention and highlighter.
 Also contains a simple code completion.
 - JavaScript Mode: Simple mode for js files, with complete highlighter.
 Also contains a simple code completion.
 - Markdown: Simple mode for Markdown files, with simple highlighter.